basho/rfc/incoming/TTL APIs/README.md

 Notes:
  - LevelDB's TTL time period setting changes from a string to an integer, which would change that setting in the other locations for LevelDB (see [LevelDB Expiry API](https://github.com/basho/leveldb/wiki/mv-bucket-expiry2#three-properties-three-names-each)).
 A value of `0` could be the new `unlimited`.
- - We would need a new `sweeper` setting for the existing LevelDB `expiration_mode` enum for the overlap case.
-Sweeper would then need to check for this while sweeping.
+ - We would need a new `sweeper` value for the existing LevelDB `expiration_mode` enum for the overlap case.
+Sweeper would then need to check for this and for the `expiration` boolean before sweeping.
+ - We would also need to change the type of the TTL property on both ends to `uint64`.

 This second case is harder to do with the looming releases of KV and TS, but does result in a more straightforward and global API for global expiry.